Department of Health and Ageing

-The Australian Federal Department of Health and Ageing was an Australian government department that existed between November 2001 and September 2013.
+The Department of Health and Ageing was a department of the Australian Government that existed between November 2001 and September 2013.

 The department was created after the 2001 federal election from the Department of Health and Aged Care.

 Scope

-Information about the department's functions and/or government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements, in the department's annual reports and on the department's website.
+Information about the department's functions and government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements, in the department's annual reports and on the department's website.

-According to the Administrative Arrangements Order (AAO) made on 26 November 2001, the department dealt with:
+According to the Administrative Arrangements Order made on 26 November 2001, the department dealt with: